-I confirmed the Boulder Brook address and texted a emoji of a middle finger to Lyssa.
+I confirmed the Boulder Brook address and texted an emoji of a middle finger to Lyssa.
 She texted back the poop emoji.

 Ten minutes later I pulled into Jenn’s driveway.
 Various bikes and sports equipment littered the front lawn.
-I took a deep breath and got out of the car, thinking about how C had said I shouldn’t be going to people’s houses alone.
+I took a deep breath and got out of the car, thinking about how Chris had just told me I shouldn’t be going to people’s houses alone.

 But this was an acquaintance of Lyssa, I reasoned.
-Totally different.
+Totally fine.

 I climbed the steps onto the front porch, which held adirondack chairs and an off-kilter porch swing, and rang the doorbell.